Welcome to the VSS web site!

 Straight Shooters club meetings are held on the 3rd Thursday of each month.
 Meetings begin at 6:30pm at the Sea Breeze Recreation Center on Buena Vista Blvd.
-The next meeting will be Thursday, March 20th.
-The main topic for the meeting will be Guest Speaker: Mr. Irving Locker - "How I survived Normandy Beach" plus announcements, club news and activities.
+The next meeting will be Thursday, May 15th.
+The main topic for the meeting will be Colt Industries plus announcements, club news and activities.
 All Villagers are welcome to attend.

 Enroll in Basic Pistol Shooting Class HERE.

 Save $10 on NRA Membership Now Online

 The club offers a $10 discount from regular one year fees to join the NRA or renew your membership.
 The discount is now available online by clicking on the NRA logo below.
 For multi-year discounts, see the NRA Recruiter, Terry Marksberry at the next meeting.

 While Florida certainly has plenty of room to improve on issues of equality, the truth is that “equality” is a constantly moving target.
 Racial equality is probably a list-topper, but it is not alone.
 We need to do better on plenty of other issues of equality — gender, economic, and education come quickly to mind.